 Lived Experience Training and Development Hub

-The Mental Health Council of Tasmania, in partnership with the in partnership with the Alcohol, Tobacco and other Drugs Council of Tasmania, are in the process of setting up a Lived Experience Training and Development Hub.
+The Mental Health Council of Tasmania, in partnership with the in partnership with the Alcohol, Tobacco and other Drugs Council of Tasmania, are in the process of setting up a Lived Experience Training Hub (the LEx).

-In addition to upskilling Lived Experience Workers, the Hub will also provide training to help organisations improve their systems, supports and workplace culture to better understand, value and support Lived Experience roles.
+In addition to upskilling Lived Experience Workers, the LEx will also provide training to help organisations improve their systems, supports and workplace culture to better understand, value and support Lived Experience roles.

 MHCT has already developed and piloted a four-day course, which introduces people to the fundamentals of Lived Experience Work, with overwhelmingly positive feedback from participants.